 A harvest phase happens immediately after each phase (that is, after rounds 4, 7, 9, 11, 13, and 14).
 In each harvest, the following things happen in order:

-- Each player takes one grain or vegetable from each field.
+- FIELD PHASE: Each player takes one grain or vegetable from each field.

-- Each player pays 2 food for each worker (or just 1 if the worker was just added this round and never took an action).
+- FEEDING PHASE: Each player pays 2 food for each worker (3 in the solo game, or just 1 if the worker was just added this round and never took an action).
 Players may freely perform any free actions or exchanges to meet this cost.
 For each food players are unable to pay, they take a Beggar card, worth -3 points at the end of the game.

 End Of The Game